top of page

 Numeronove center with Bearli & Bunny gazing on at our anniversary lunch; top left Claudio is wowed with his Milanese; below Elisabeth shares her opinions over our lunch; bottom features our dishes; left corner the ceiling inside the refurbished old building which is Numeronove.

 The most touristic place I enjoy in Como is da Pietro.
 At this writing it is managed by a cosmopolitan hipster named Nathan.
 With English, German, and Italian roots, this ginger haired young man has turned this café in front of the Duomo into something worth visiting for more than the view.
 Service can be spotty, and the dishes are not a value AND the view, the menu, and the ambiance are all worth it.
+UPDATE 12.25 Nathan is gone, da Pietro is still there, inconsistent and still worth it 80% of the time.
+The service is fabulous, the location unbeatable and surely the only place I will go to in the piazza duomo.

 Enjoying a birthday meal midday in the shade of a warm day with Bunny center, bottom right gazing at the Duomo in the cold December air while the lights dance off the Duomo in early evening with a glass of fizz, all other photos views of the Duomo on random days when I’ve enjoyed at daPietro.